hyahatiph-labs/xmrbc-rs/README.md

 `
 which I run on a best-effort basis and which is chosen if the `-s` flag isn't provided.
 Please don't rely on it for anything critical.

-If you want to transmit it to another `<network>` (supported networks: monero, stagenet), just specify the network
+If you want to transmit it to another `<network>` just specify the network flag with the block explorer url:
-flag:

 ```
 cargo run --bin client -- --network <network> -s <address> <transaction>